-All current students must display their FIDM Student Photo ID along with a valid quarter sticker while on campus.
-This card is required for access to any FIDM campus, and it allows students to check out books and DVDs in the Library, pick up books and supplies from the Bookroom, print in the Library/IDEA Center and computer labs, and receive student discounts around town.
+All current students must display their FIDM Student Photo ID along with their COVID-19 Vaccination sticker, and a valid quarter sticker while on campus.
+This card is required for access to the FIDM campus, and it allows students to check out books and DVDs in the Library, pick up books and supplies from the Bookroom, print in the Library/IDEA Center and computer labs, and receive student discounts around town.
 The fee for a lost FIDM Student Photo ID is \$10.